kiranbhusalusha-bit/study-buddies/README.md

 2. Express route processes request
 3. Data retrieved/stored in MySQL
 4. Pug template renders dynamic page
 5. Response returned to user

-This architecture ensures:
-- Scalability
-- Separation of concerns
-- Maintainability
+This Scalability and focus separation are guaranteed by this framework.

-The project aligns with the theme of **“Sharing, exchange and building community”** by providing a platform where students can support one another academically without financial exchange.
+The project aligns with the theme of “Sharing, exchange and building community” by providing a platform where students can support each other academically without financial exchange.

-Relevant database tables such as:
-- Users
-- StudyRequests
-- Messages
-- Ratings

-are connected through foreign keys to maintain data integrity and relationships.
+By giving students, a forum to encourage one another academically without exchanging money, the project is in line with the subject of "Sharing, exchange, and building community."
+In order to preserve data integrity and relationships, the database's relevant tables—such as Users, StudyRequests, Messages, and Ratings— are connected via foreign keys.

 ---

 # 5. DevOps and CI/CD Implementation

+The routine verifies that the application builds correctly and installs project dependencies.
+This guarantees early error detection and upholds code quality throughout the team.

 ## Docker

 ### Features
-- Docker containers used to run the application
+- Docker containers are used to run the application.
-- Provides consistent environment for all team members
+- guarantees a uniform atmosphere for every team member.
-- Simplifies deployment and setup
+- makes deployment and setup easier

 ---

 ## GitHub Actions (CI/CD)

-### Features
-- GitHub Actions workflow implemented
+- GitHub Actions was used to develop the CI workflow.
-- Runs automatically on code push
+- Operates automatically upon code push
-- Verifies successful project build
+- Confirms the project's successful construction.
-- Detects errors early

-### Importance
-Illustrates the use of modern DevOps practices and continuous integration.
+This illustrates the application of contemporary DevOps techniques.

 ---

 # 6. Agile Development and Team Collaboration

-The team followed an Agile Scrum methodology using a GitHub Kanban Board.
+The team used a GitHub Kanban board and an Agile Scrum methodology.

 ## Board Columns
 - Backlog